Top Tips for Destressing After a Hard Day at Work

 Stress can lead to decreased productivity, high disengagement, and frequent absenteeism.
 It causes poor judgment, inability to concentrate, moodiness, frustration, and frequent colds among a litany of other effects.
 Although there isn’t a magic switch that can turn stress off, you can take steps to release it so you don’t feel it build up.
 Here are some tips on how to de-stress after a hard day at work.

-5 Stress-Relieving Activities for Nurses
+5 Stress-Relieving Activities for Travelers

 Let your body take the lead to destressing.
 By breathing deeply, you bring your body into a state of relaxation and encourage “full oxygen exchange.”
 This lowers the heartbeat and can lower or stabilize your blood pressure.

 The opposite of deep breathing, which is shallow breathing, is a marker of a state of stress.
 When you experience “fight or flight,” also known as the stress response, your body is prepared for danger.
-Many nurses feel this response frequently during the day.
+Many travelers feel this response frequently during the day.
 By taking several deep breaths, during which you are slowly inhaling and exhaling, you relieve tension caused by this state.

 Meditation, which can incorporate deep breathing, is a do-anywhere, free way to relax.
 It can give you a renewed sense of focus and release negative emotions.